katspaugh/wavesurfer.js/README.md

  * `update` - When the region's options are updated.

  Mouse events:

  * `click` - When the mouse clicks on the region.
 Callback will receive a `MouseEvent`.
+ * `dblclick` - When the mouse double-clicks on the region.
+Callback will receive a `MouseEvent`.
  * `over` - When mouse moves over the region.
 Callback will receive a `MouseEvent`.
  * `leave` - When mouse leaves the region.
 Callback will receive a `MouseEvent`.